Scroll down for more information

 UK resident and domiciled

 If you’re resident and domiciled in the UK, you’ll pay UK tax on all your income, wherever you earn it, and on your gains.
-However, different tax rules will apply to your UK income and foreign income and gains.
+However, different tax rules will apply to your UK and foreign income and gains.
 UK Inheritance tax will be due on all your worldwide estate.

 Non-UK resident but domiciled in the UK